Compass, Inc. research snapshot

 COMP AI Trading Strategy Framework

-The COMP AI trading strategy is a rules-based research framework for monitoring a real estate technology stock after a strong cyclical rebound.
-It is not personal advice and should be paired with fresh chart data, housing market indicators, and a defined invalidation level.
+The COMP AI trading strategy is a rules-based research framework for trading and monitoring a leveraged, housing-sensitive real estate platform after a merger and a sharp June selloff.
+It is not personal advice and should be paired with fresh chart data, the Q2 2026 report on August 4, housing indicators, antitrust developments, and a defined invalidation level.

 Trend-following setup